SS City of Paris (1888): Return to commercial service, 1898–1913

 Renamed Philadelphia, she finally resumed North Atlantic passenger service in August 1901.

-Early in 1902 Guglielmo Marconi, while aboard Philadelphia off New York sent and received radio signals over a distance of 1,800 miles.
+Early in 1902 Guglielmo Marconi, while aboard Philadelphia off New York, sent and received radio signals over a distance of 1,800 miles.
 In 1908 the British family of Bob Hope emigrated to New York on the Philadelphia, and were processed at Ellis Island.

 In 1913, Philadelphia was downgraded to a second- and third-class-only liner.
-At the beginning of the World War I, the American Line reverted to Liverpool for their UK terminal.
+At the beginning of World War I, the American Line reverted to Liverpool for their UK terminal.
 As a neutral flagged liner, Philadelphia was very profitable until the United States entered the war.

 World War I

 In 1918 she was recommissioned as USS Harrisburg (ID # 1663) in late May, as a troop transport under the command of Commander Wallace Bertholf.
 For the remainder of the conflict she continued to take troops to Europe, making four voyages to England and France before the November 1918 Armistice brought an end to the fighting.
 She then reversed the flow, making six more trips to transport servicemen home from the former war zone.
 USS Harrisburg was decommissioned in September 1919.